apache/spark/python/docs/source/index.rst

 **Spark SQL and DataFrame**

-Spark SQL is a Spark module, similar to SQL, that is used for structured data processing.
+Spark SQL is a Spark module, similar to SQL, that can be used for structured data processing.
 It provides a programming abstraction called DataFrame and can also act as distributed SQL query engine.